fjaklj/Multi-Type-Road-Surface-Dataset-MTRSD-demo/README.md

 This dataset and code are released for **academic and research use only** with license **CC BY 4.0**.

-If you use this dataset or code in your research, please cite the corresponding paper or project.
+If you use this dataset in your research, please cite the corresponding paper or project.